 - Provides rapid hydration and nutrient loading without increasing gastric emptying time (Takii H, 2004).*

 - Increases endurance to fatigue by 27% over glucose supplementation and doesn't spike insulin in comparison (Takii H, 1999).*

-Taking timed Plazma™ doses — before, during, and after training — loads the muscle with key anabolic nutrients for maximum performance and enhanced recovery.
+Taking Plazma™ doses — before, during, and after training — keeps muscles pumped full of the key nutrients for maximum performance and enhanced recovery.
 The term for this muscle-engorging effect is called the "reactive pump."
-The reactive pump makes muscle hyper-responsive to nutrient uptake and hyper-responsive to growth signaling.
-It also provides you with unbreakable performance in the gym and competition.
+The reactive pump makes muscles hyper-responsive to nutrient uptake and growth signaling, producing unbreakable performances in the gym and competitions.

 Here's feedback from two fitness legends: Dave Tate and John Meadows.

 "You get leaner almost daily while gaining muscle and strength."

 When Biotest CEO Tim Patterson first asked me about trying Plazma™ dosing, I was extremely skeptical.
 But I took him at his word, gave it a shot, and was completely blown away by the results.
 In fact, I contribute much of my recent success to Biotest's Plazma™ formula.
 It flat out works.
 You get leaner almost daily while gaining muscle and strength.
 It's nuts.

 I feel like the Plazma™ protocol buys me considerable leeway.
 I can basically screw up my diet everywhere else, and as long as I take this supplement, I'll meet my body's needs and grow.
 That's a huge plus for me.
 I have enough to think about, so the last thing I want is to be stressed about what I eat.
 It's nice knowing that as long as I have Plazma™ during my workout, I can basically cruise through the rest of the day.
 So if anything, this workout protocol is a huge stress reliever.